lynxoskar/data_mesh/presentation.md

 --

-#### 1. Domain-Oriented Ownership 'Tackling complexity in the heart of data...'
+#### 1. Domain-Oriented Data 'Tackling complexity in the heart of data...'
+    *'The Domain-Oriented approach, rooted in DDD principles, aims to create a more flexible, scalable, and business-aligned data architecture.
+It empowers domain teams to take ownership of their data, leading to more accurate, relevant, and usable data products across the organization.
+This approach addresses many of the challenges faced by traditional, centralized data management systems, particularly in large, complex organizations with diverse data needs.*
+--

+## 1. DDD - cont.

     - **eric evans book** [domain driven design](https://fabiofumarola.github.io/nosql/readingMaterial/Evans03.pdf) **bounded context**; same id might have different associated data depending on context.
         **unambigious language** clearly defined terms within context.